AnnaNami0-o/Othello_Classic_AI_Project/README.md

 **Q: How do I change the theme or piece style?** A: From the main menu, go to the "Options" screen.
 There you can select your preferred board theme and piece style.
 The changes will be applied to your next game.

 **Q: Is the AI beatable?** A: Yes, especially on the "Easy" and "Normal" difficulty settings.
 The "Hard" setting provides a significant challenge as the AI searches deeper for the best possible move.

+---

+## 🤝 Contributing
+Contributions are welcome!
+If you have suggestions for improvements or encounter any bugs, please feel free to open an issue in the GitHub repository.
+For code contributions, please fork the repository and submit a pull request.

+---

+## 🙏 Acknowledgements
+The design and user experience of this project were inspired by modern UI/UX trends found in various Android game applications and on design showcase websites like **Behance** and **Dribbble**.
+The goal was to create a clean, intuitive, and visually appealing interface for a classic board game.

+The audio assets used in this project (background music and sound effects) were sourced from royalty-free providers.

+---

+## 📜 License
+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.